What is CBC?

 You’ve heard of CBD, but how familiar are you with CBC?
 Cannabis-based products have never been so popular.
 In 2019, some 6 million people tried CBD in the UK.
 Over £300m was spent that year by green tinged consumers.

 While most users are taking CBD Oil, there are in fact a wide range of other cannabis compounds.
+These are known as cannabinoids.
 This article dives into one of the lesser known compounds, CBC.

 In the cannabis plant, there are a wide variety of different compounds.
 In each plant, you can find Terpenes, Flavonoids and cannabinoids.
 The latter is the most important and abundant set of chemicals found within cannabis.

 A cannabinoid is a compound, regardless of its source, that connects to receptors in the endocannabinoid system.
 A cannabinoid can either be man made or cultivated from natural sources.